nielslange/smntcs-utilities/README.txt

 Donate link:
 Tags: Utilities, Remove ads
 Requires at least: 3.4
+Stable tag: 1.1
 Tested up to: 5.2
-Stable tag: 1.0
 Requires PHP: 5.6
 License: GPL2+
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-🔧 A collection of custom snippets to unclutter the dashboard.
+🔧 A collection of custom snippets to declutter the dashboard.

 == Description ==

-🔧 A collection of custom snippets to unclutter the dashboard.
+🔧 A collection of custom snippets to declutter the dashboard.

 == Installation ==